Utah Administrative Code

 (4) consult with State Risk Management to determine adequacy of documentation of insurance and indemnity for any entity requesting use or rental of publicly owned school buses.

-E. If a non-governmental entity or an entity not insured through State Risk Management requests the use of school bus(es), the use shall be approved by a local board in an open board meeting.
+E. If a local board approves the use of school buses by a non-governmental entity or an entity not insured through State Risk Management, that use shall be approved in an open board meeting.

 F. In the event of an emergency, local, regional, state or federal authorities may request the use of school buses or school bus drivers or both for the period of the emergency.
-The local board shall grant the request so long as the use can be accommodated consistent with continuing student safety and transportation requirements.
+The local board shall grant the request so long as the use can be accommodated consistent with continuing student transportation and student safety requirements.

-A. Costs for school district transportation of students which are not reimbursable may be paid for from general funds of the school district or from the proceeds of the Board Local Levy authorized under Section 53A-17a- 164.
+A. Costs for school district transportation of students which are not reimbursable may be paid for from general school district funds or from the proceeds of the Board Local Levy authorized under Section 53A-17a-164.

 B. The revenue from the Board Local Levy may be used for transporting students and for the replacement of school buses.

-C. Transportation of students in areas where walking constitutes a hazardous condition may be provided from general funds from the school district or from the Board Local Levy.
+C. A local board may approve the transportation of students in areas where walking constitutes a hazardous condition from general local board funds or from the Board Local Levy.

-(1) Hazardous conditions shall be determined by an analysis of the following factors:
+(1) Hazardous walking conditions shall be determined by an analysis by the local board of the following factors:

 (a) volume, type, and speed of vehicular traffic;